 The newcomers who settled the colonies along the east coast of America were European Christians, mostly Protestants.
 Some came for profit and adventure, but many came explicitly to seek the freedom to practice their religion.
 They hoped to establish enclaves of faith in the new world.
 These Christians in the new America encountered the challenge of religious difference first, and most sharply, amongst themselves.
 The question of whether there should be one “established” religion or whether there should be tolerance for religious “dissenters” was one of the first major issues each new colony faced.

 The Pilgrims, a separatist reform group that had broken with the Church of England, landed in 1620 and established the Plymouth colony.
-A few years later, the Puritans—so named because of their intention not to separate from, but to purify the Church of England—established what would become the Massachusetts Bay Colony.
+A few years later, the Puritans—so named because of their intention not to separate from but to purify the Church of England—established what would become the Massachusetts Bay Colony.
 In 1630, on board the Arabella, the ship that brought the Puritans to the new world, John Winthrop gave a sermon on the new biblical society they wanted to create.
 The society would be based on a covenant of the common moral and religious understandings that bind people to God and one another.
 In describing their common enterprise he invoked a biblical image: “For we must consider that we shall be as a city upon a hill, the eyes of all people are upon us.”
 Winthrop’s vision of a Christian society rising in the new world was shared by many who made the voyage to America.
 The sense of mission and purpose evoked by his image of the “city on a hill” has inspired the vision and the rhetoric of American political leaders to this day.

 In England, the Puritans were dissenters.
 But in New England, they became the Christian establishment, envisioning a new world in which Christianity would decisively shape a whole civilization.
 In Massachusetts they established a “Biblical Commonwealth,” The Massachusetts Bay Colony, in which church and state united to work together for the glory of God.
 The Cambridge Platform of 1648 detailed the shape of the orthodox Puritan establishment in early New England society.
 While it was not quite a theocracy, the civil authorities were to rule by what they considered to be the law of the Bible.
 “Idolatry, blasphemy, heresy, venting corrupt and pernicious opinions that destroy the foundation, open contempt of the Word preached, profanation of the Lord’s Day” were deemed punishable civil offenses.
 Religion—meaning Puritan Christianity—permeated every aspect of life.

 There were early dissenters, including people of non-established churches and those who completely rejected the very idea of the “establishment” of religion.
 Roger Williams, originally a Puritan minister, insisted on what he called “soul liberty” as the indispensable condition of faith.
-Because faith is a disposition of the heart, it cannot be subject to the coercion of the state.
+He said that because faith is a disposition of the heart, it cannot be subject to the coercion of the state.
 The church must be a voluntary community.
-He challenged the Massachusetts Bay Colony at his trial, saying, “The state should give free and absolute permission of conscience to all men in what is spiritual alone.
+Williams challenged the Massachusetts Bay Colony at his trial, saying, “The state should give free and absolute permission of conscience to all men in what is spiritual alone.
 Ye have lost yourselves!
 Your breath blows out the candle of liberty in this land.”
 In the 1630s, banished from Massachusetts, he went on to found the colony of Rhode Island, pledging “full liberty in religious concernments.”
 Rhode Island had no established church and permitted freedom of conscience and worship for everyone, including Jews and Quakers.
 Roger Williams’ classic statement, “The Bloudy Tenent of Persecution,” set forth a strong Christian basis for rejecting any persecution in the name of religion or conscience.

 Tried as a heretic in Massachusetts and then expelled from the Commonwealth, Anne Hutchison took refuge in Rhode Island in 1638.
 Her friend Mary Dyer, a Quaker, was also run out of the Bay Colony as a dissenter but refused to accept expulsion.
 She returned repeatedly to press for her own religious freedom until she was finally hung on Boston Common in 1660.
 Accusations of heresy escalated and, by the late 1600s, there were accusations of witchcraft as well.
 Before the Salem witch trials were over nineteen people, mostly women, were accused of being witches and hung or pressed to death.